 Our chorus is founded by Martin D. Josman with 12 singers.
-Our membership grows quickly and we begin performing choral classics and premieres of new choral works at New York’s Philharmonic Hall (now David Geffen Hall).
-In 1960, we launch Summer Sings, our annual participatory performances of choral music that are open to the public and feature prominent choral conductors and emerging soloists from the New York area.
+Membership grows quickly and we begin performing choral classics and premieres of new choral works at New York’s Philharmonic Hall (now David Geffen Hall).
+In 1960, we launch Summer Sings, our annual participatory performances of choral music open to the public and that feature prominent choral conductors and emerging soloists from the New York area.

-Beginning in 2018, our chorus launched a new operational and programming framework to challenge our organization to be more inclusive, collaborative, and intentional was we reimagine choral performance.
+Beginning in 2018, our chorus launches a new operational and programming framework to challenge our organization to be more inclusive, collaborative, and intentional was we reimagine the experience of choral music.
 This framework, rooted inartistic excellence with a commitment to experimentation and welcoming more and diverse perspectives, has been essential to expanding our relationships with audiences and creators alike.
-Recent collaborations with choreographers, musicians, and artists include performances and productions with Catalyst Quartet, Francesca Harper, Rev. Joyce McDonald, Danielle Russo Performance Project, Porte Mande, David Thomson, Marjani Forté-Saunders, and Claudia Schreier.
+Recent collaborations with choreographers, musicians, and artists include performances and productions with Catalyst Quartet, Francesca Harper, Rev. Joyce McDonald, Danielle Russo Performance Project, Porte Mande, David Thomson, Marjani Forté-Saunders, Claudia Schreier, and Saya Woolfalk.
 We also partner with several advocacy organizations including The Angel Band Project and Legacies of War to lend our voices to issues important to our community.

 In 2020 when in-person productions were not possible, we launched Our Voices a series of digital multidisciplinary productions of a cappella choral works that provide audiences with a new way to discover choral music.
 Our Voices features a unique collaborative approach with each production co-created with a contemporary artist or choreographer who is given complete freedom to create a visual response to the music.